 Nevertheless, some DME are items that most people would not consider ‘equipment’ as such; some DME have questionable medical purposes; and as we will see shortly, some DME are not particularly durable.

-Is a Cane Durable Medical Equipment?
+What Qualifies as Durable Medical Equipment?

 According to the Centers for Medicare and Medicaid (CMS), a walking cane is DME, and is therefore covered by Medicare.
 The same goes for walkers and other assistive ambulatory devices.
 However, the ‘white canes’ used by blind people are not considered DME according to CMS.
 This is despite the fact that white canes primarily serve a medical purpose (helping a blind person navigate the world) and they are useful in the home.
 Motorized scooters are also not covered, perhaps because they are primarily (though not exclusively) used outside of the home.
 Portable oxygen units are covered by DME, despite the fact that they are designed to be used outside the home.